Making Prompts First-Class Citizens for Adaptive LLM Pipelines: Related Work

 \section{Related Work}

+\textbf{Prompt Programming Frameworks.} Numerous recent frameworks support the creation of complex LLM pipelines and agentic workflows through chaining, orchestration, and dynamic feedback loops (e.g., LangChain~\cite{langchain}).
+However, they commonly treat prompts as static strings, with little support for structured prompt management, introspection, or optimization.
+In contrast, \sys promotes prompts to first-class entities with an executable prompt algebra that supports reuse and adaptive runtime refinement.

-\textbf{Prompt Refinement.} Prompt engineering techniques, such as adding explicit instructions, incorporating domain-specific examples, or restructured task descriptions, have been shown to significantly improve output accuracy, consistency, and alignment with task goals across a wide range of applications~\cite{sivarajkumar2024prompting, wang2024prompt}.
-For instance, in clinical QA, approaches like MedPrompt~\cite{nori2023generalistfoundationmodelsoutcompete} show that structured prompts notably enhance accuracy and relevance.
+\textbf{Manual Prompt Refinement.} Prompt engineering techniques, such as adding explicit instructions, incorporating domain-specific examples, or restructuring task descriptions, have been shown to significantly improve output accuracy, consistency, and alignment with task goals across a wide range of applications~\cite{sivarajkumar,Wang}.
+For instance, approaches like MedPrompt~\cite{medprompt} demonstrate that structured prompts can significantly improve accuracy and relevance in clinical LLM pipelines. \sys's refinements aim to support the straightforward application of similar techniques to prompt logic in an easily controllable fashion.

-\textbf{Automated Prompt Optimization and Runtime Assertions.} Frameworks like DSPy~\cite{khattab2024dspy} define high-level specifications to automate prompt design before execution.
-DSPy Assertions~\cite{singhvi2024dspyassertions} allow for the specification of constraints on model outputs and enable assertion-driven self-refinement both offline and at runtime. \textsc{spade}~\cite{shankar2024spade} maintains prompt histories from user edits, but only for the purpose of synthesizing assertions before deployment.
-Despite some runtime capabilities, these systems operate primarily at compile-time and do not treat prompt logic as a first-class, evolvable runtime component.
-This positions \system\ as the operational runtime layer that complements static optimization approaches.
+\textbf{Automated Prompt Optimization.} Frameworks like DSPy~\cite{dspy} allow developers to provide high-level specifications in order to automate the prompt optimization process.
+DSPy Assertions~\cite{dspy-assert} allow for the specification of constraints on model outputs and enable assertion-driven self-refinement both offline and at runtime, whereas techniques like GEPA~\cite{gepa} refine prompts offline by reflecting on execution trajectories to iteratively propose and select improved prompt candidates.
+SPADE~\cite{spade} also maintains prompt histories from user edits for the purpose of synthesizing assertions before deployment.
+Despite some runtime capabilities, these systems mainly target offline prompt optimization, positioning \sys as a complementary approach that can help dynamically refine prompts based on feedback during execution.

-{\textbf{Semantic Data Processing Systems.}} \system\ complements recent work on declarative LLM-augmented semantic data processing systems~\cite{patel2025lotus,liu2025palimpzest,shankar2024docetl,russo2025abacus}.
-These systems provide strong data-level semantics, but their control over LLM behavior is limited.
-That is, prompt logic is still inlined or statically defined and does not adapt dynamically at runtime. \system\ fills this gap by providing a new abstraction for runtime prompt evolution.
+{\textbf{Semantic Query Engines.}} Recent LLM-augmented semantic data processing systems~\cite{docetl,lotus,palimpzest,abacus} offer strong data-level semantics, but their control over LLM behavior is limited; that is, prompt logic is still inlined or statically defined and cannot adapt dynamically during execution. \sys fills a different role and could even be paired with these systems to handle runtime prompt refinement.